leafOfTree/vim-vue-plugin/README.md

 Vim syntax and indent plugin for `.vue` files.
 Mainly inspired by [mxw/vim-jsx][1]

-## Upgrade to the latest version
+## Upgrade

-If you installed `vim-vue-plugin` before 3/29/2021, it's recommended to upgrade to the latest version.
+If you installed `vim-vue-plugin` before `3/29/2021`, it's recommended to upgrade to the latest version.
 After upgrade, you will need to configure in a new way as described at [Configuration](#configuration)

 What's New